-6. On the last page of the deployment wizard, to deploy the cluster, click Deploy Cluster.

-After a brief delay, the message "Deployment in progress" is displayed, and the services are started.

-7. When the wizard finished, the message "Setup Complete" is displayed.
-Click Finish.
-The Applications page opens.
+- 6. On the last page of the deployment wizard, to deploy the cluster, click Deploy Cluster. - After a brief delay, the message "Deployment in progress" is displayed, and instances of services are started. - 7.
+When the wizard is finished, the message "Setup Complete" is displayed.
+Click Finish. - The Applications page opens.